vishvAsa/devaH/bloodlines/vishvAmitraH/_index.md

 ### गङ्गाधरः
 Gangadhara was a Vajasaneyi Brahmin belonging to Kaushika gotra.
 Fine astronomer.
 Gangadhara’s commentary on “Laghu Lāghava” is called “manorama.”
 His father himself has composed “Muhurta Mārtanda.”

+## भास्कररायो मखीन्द्रः
+of stunning scholastic achievements, restorer of temples, reviver of traditions, who took as wife the daughter of the mAdhva he routed in debate, who taught chandrasEna jAdava saMskRtam \[[M](http://manasataramgini.wordpress.com/2004/05/17/the-great-bhaskararaya-makhindra/)\].